S1M0N38/tail.nvim/README.md

 - Respects user scrolling: won't yank you back if you've moved up
 - Works on any buffer type: `nofile`, plugin buffers, etc. Your mileage may vary for writeable or "exotic" buffers like :terminal
 - Optional per-buffer timestamps: prefix newly inserted lines with the current time.
 The timestamp is drawn with virtual text, so it does not modify the file’s content.
+- Does not move the cursor position on activation by default.
+Use neovim's move to end of buffer, default: Shift + g.

 ### Demo